kisunji/typecover/README.md

 # typecover

-`typecover` is a go linter that checks if a code block is assigning to all exported fields of a struct or calling all exported methods of an interface.
+`typecover` is a go linter that checks if a code block is assigning to all exported fields and calling all exported methods of a struct, or calling all exported methods of an interface.

 It is useful in cases where code wants to be aware of any newly added members.